frankban/shapetypes/README.md

 useful for declaring how objects provided to components should look like.
 By stating that a property has a given shape, we are establishing a contract that must be fulfilled when instantiating the component.
-However, prop-types' shapes are to be considered more as a minimum requirement than as a proper external interface declaration: providing an object that has a superset of the declared properties is not considered an error, and therefore components can end up relying on fields that are not part of the contract.
+However, prop-types' shapes are more a minimum requirement than an external interface declaration: providing an object that has a superset of the declared properties is not considered an error, and therefore components can end up relying on fields that are not part of the contract.

-The shapeup library fixes this by requiring the provided properties to only have the declared set of fields: when using shapeup, passing in an object with extraneous fields would result in an error.
-This way we ensure that what's declared in the contract is also what's actually used by the components.
+The shapeup library fixes this by forcing the provided properties to only have the declared set of fields.
+When using shapeup, passing in an object with extraneous fields would result in an error.
+This way we ensure that what is declared in the contract exactly matches what is actually used by the components.

 ## Getting started